Travel insurance for heart conditions

 How can I travel safely with a heart condition?

-The NHS suggests prepping at least four to six weeks before you travel to research your destination, and to sort out your travel insurance and any pacemakers and implantable cardioverter-defibrillators (ICDs).
-To keep safe, it’s also worth taking a few other precautions:
+The NHS also suggests prepping at least four to six weeks before you travel to research your destination, and to sort out your travel insurance and any pacemakers and implantable cardioverter-defibrillators (ICDs).
+To keep safe while on holiday, it’s also worth taking a few other precautions:

-• See your doctor – get advice from your doctor to make sure you’re getting the right insurance cover for your condition and to make sure you’re okay to travel.
+Get advice from your doctor to make sure you’re getting the right insurance cover for your condition and check you’re okay to travel.
+Get an extra prescription if you need it.
+Don't forget to ask about whether you need any travel vaccinations or malaria tablets, depending on where you are going.

-• Check for local healthcare – scope out the nearest hospital before you book your trip.
-While a hospital doesn’t need to dictate exactly where you stay, it’s a good idea to stay close to a doctor, just in case.
+Do your research before you book your trip.
+While proximity to a hospital doesn’t need to dictate exactly where you stay, it’s a good idea to stay close to a doctor, just in case.

-• Bring any pacemaker documents – if you have a pacemaker, you’ll need to notify the airport’s security staff so it doesn’t set off the metal detectors.
-Scanners with magnets should also be avoided as they can sometimes interfere with a pacemaker’s technology.
+If you have a pacemaker, you’ll need to notify the airport’s security staff before going through security.
+Scanners with magnets should be avoided as they can sometimes interfere with a pacemaker’s technology.

-• Avoid deep vein thrombosis (DVT) – some heart conditions put you at a greater risk of getting DVT while flying.
+You may be at a greater risk of getting DVT while flying with a heart condition.
 You can get compression socks for your flight, which should reduce the risk of blood clots, as well as doing gentle leg exercises while you’re in the air.
 If you’re worried about your risk of DVT, speak to your GP before your trip, as they may be able to prescribe blood-thinning drugs.

-• Keep travel insurance paperwork handy – it’s important you know where your travel insurance documents are, particularly if there’s an emergency.
-Pack two copies separately in case you lose one.
+It’s important you know where your travel insurance documents are, particularly if there’s an emergency.
+Email copies of your travel documents to yourself, as well as taking paper copies.

-• Try to relax – to get to the holiday, you have to get through the travel first.
+Travelling can be stressful at the best of times, but it’s a necessary step to get to your holiday destination.
 Rest when necessary, stay hydrated and, where possible, get assistance to and from gates and planes.

 What happens if I need medical treatment abroad?